Learn Python with Talk Python's 270 hours of courses

 30:12 It's like autocomplete the function, not just the variable, right?

-30:21 You know, if there's somebody who's just done Python forever and they're just, they'd rather get it out of the way
+30:21 There's somebody who's just done Python forever, and they'd rather get it out of the way, and it's fine.

 30:28 It's not my way of working, but it's fine for people who want to do that.

-30:56 I think AI gets added to apps a lot just to kind of check a box.
+30:55 I think AI gets added to apps a lot just to kind of check a box, but the result of it is not that great.

-31:07 But it almost always seems like, well, that's not something I'd, yeah, that's something I want to read.
+31:03 To get on my email client that has AI integrated, but it almost always seems like, well, that's not something I'd, yeah, something I want to read.

 31:19 But maybe something like Copilot could be here.

-31:22 - And this is something we've talked about, me and my co-founder.
+31:22 This is something we've talked about, me and my co-founder.

 31:37 So what that means is that, let's say that you query data from Stripe, right?